DataDog/documentation/content/en/security/application_security/api-inventory/_index.md

 - [Threat Monitoring and Protection](/security/application_security/threats/), and
 - [Vulnerability Management](/security/application_security/vulnerability_management/)

-API Inventory Security leverages [remote configuration][1] to manage and configure scanning rules detecting sensitive data and authentication.
+API Inventory Security leverages [Remote Configuration][4] to manage and configure scanning rules detecting sensitive data and authentication.

 For each endpoint we calculate the risks outlined below.